ABOUT COLLABORATIVE COUPLE THERAPY

 We are told not to say “always” or “never,” since it provokes our partners and can easily be refuted by their pointing to an exception.
 But when we feel that words are failing us, “always” and “nevers” spring naturally to our lips.
 If such words didn’t exist, we would have to invent them.

-We are told to make “I statements” rather than “you statement.”
+We are told to make “I statements” rather than “you statements.”
 But sometimes nothing but a good “you statement” will do.